molinto/tidesdk.github.com/source/blog/_posts/2012-06-14-appcelerator-attempts-to-clarify-support-for-open-source-tidesdk.markdown

 ### TideSDK Requests From Appcelerator

 Our requests for support were outlined in this document.
-Pledges of support from Appclerator's Kevin Whinnery came to use over an irc conversation on #tidesdk that was logged.
+Pledges of support from Appclerator's Kevin Whinnery came to us in an irc conversation on #tidesdk that was logged.
 The log is included.

 [Appcelerator Requests](https://github.com/TideSDK/TideSDK/wiki/Appcelerator-requests)